gnanalin/ClustalLite/README.md

 # PROJECT CLUSTAL

-This programm aims at reproducing the algorithm of Clustal.
+This program aims at reproducing the algorithm of Clustal.
 Clustal is a progressive multiple alignment algorithm.
 In this project, we are simplifiying the algorithm.

 The three major steps are :